-As a result, as part of its asset allocation strategy, DPAM launched a new fixed income, thematic climate-focused investment strategy in June 2019.
+As part of its asset allocation strategy, DPAM launched a new fixed income, thematic climatefocused investment strategy in June 2019.
 The objective of the strategy is dual.
-Channelling investments towards issuers (corporate and sovereign) that are committed to tackling climate change and seizing opportunities associated with the transition while at the same time creating an unbiased and robust bond portfolio that can weather various market conditions for investors.
-The fund invests in:
+Channelling investments towards issuers (corporate and sovereign) that are committed to tackle climate change and seizing opportunities associated with the transition while at the same time creating an unbiased and robust bond portfolio that can weather various market conditions for investors.
+The fund invests in green bonds, green challenges and green enablers.